SuperOfficeDocs/superoffice-docs/docs/api/authentication/online/api.md

 ### Authorization endpoint

 This is where the user is asked to authenticate and [grant the partner application consent to access][2] their identity.
-When consent is given, this endpoint passes back an authorization code.
+When consent is given, this endpoint passes back an Authorization Code.

 Here, the user interacts indirectly with the identity provider through a user agent, such as a browser.

 ### Token endpoint

 This endpoint authenticates the client application.
-It also exchanges the authorization code from the authorization endpoint for an [ID token][3], an access token, and a refresh token.
+It also exchanges the Authorization Code from the authorization endpoint for an [ID token][3], an access token, and a refresh token.

 #### Access tokens